greg-raven/Uncommon-Sense/_posts/2023-06-13-limiting-the-freedom-of-news.md

 tag: 'Robert A. Heinlein'
 ---

-Limiting the freedom of news “just a little bit” is in the same category within the classic example “a little bit pregnant.”
+Limiting the freedom of news "just a little bit" is in the same category within the classic example "a little bit pregnant."